Meet Arizona Agriculture's Clyde Sharp Family

 Why did you choose to go into agriculture?
 When I graduated from High School I loved math and to this day, I’m still really good at it.
 So, back then I told my folks I was heading to the U of A to study math.
 My dad looked at me kind of funny and said, “What are you going to do with it?
 Are you going to be a math teacher?”

 So, I started out in college studying agronomy and ultimately switched to Ag education for a more rounded education; I figured Ag education was a fallback position if I didn’t get into agriculture.
-So, when I got married and needed a job after
+So, when I got married and needed a job after graduating I started a dairy.

 What are your community and/or industry activities?
 In 1991, I was elected to the Arizona Cotton Growers Association (ACGA) Board of Directors.
 I watched in 1999 when the Arizona cotton producers rejected a Pink Bollworm Eradication Program.
 I was convinced we still needed a program.
 In 2003, I became ACGA President and determined that, notwithstanding a failed referendum in 1999, to try again.
 Many in the industry believed that the Arizona cotton producers had settled the issue of eradication.
 I believed otherwise.